AnirudhJS1/BDM-Capstone-Project-23F2000690/README.md

 If you found this project helpful, consider *starring* ⭐ the repository to show your support.

 I also welcome your *thoughts, feedback, and suggestions*.
-Feel free to open an issue or reach out with any ideas on how this could be improved.
+Feel free to open an issue or reach out to me to discuss more about the details of the project

 Happy learning and best of luck with your own project!